25 Brexit need-to-knows

 Mortgage, loans and savings rates could, er, rise or fall

-After years of no change leading up to 2016, the Bank of England dropped the base rate - which some mortgage and savings rates are tied to - in the wake of the EU referendum in order to stave off a recession.
+After years of no change leading up to 2016, the Bank of England dropped the base rate – its official borrowing rate which some mortgage and savings rates are tied to – in the wake of the EU referendum, to stave off a recession.
 Since then, the base rate's risen twice, and now sits at 0.75%.

 Martin: 'For mortgages, loans and savings, I'd forget the predictions'